This page describes the eT_launch

 so you can copy it wherever you want.

-Note that the testscripts depends on eT_launch
+Note that the testscripts depend on eT_launch.py

 being in your build directory,